-- Work with DDA leadership to formally establish a refreshed organizational entity and financial structure to manage and oversee Downtown public infrastructure development and services. - Develop a comprehensive market assessment to understand current and future market influences affecting Downtown Traverse City, including a focus on how the district's real estate sub-markets may evolve post-pandemic. - Engage the organization's leadership, business and civic leaders, the general public, and other Downtown stakeholders in a participatory process to develop Moving Downtown Forward. - In concert with DDA staff and board leadership, develop recommendations to guide the organization's evolution and enhance its value proposition.
+- Work with DDA leadership to formally establish a refreshed organizational entity and financial structure to manage and oversee Downtown development. - Develop a comprehensive market assessment to understand current and future market influences affecting Downtown Traverse City, including a focus on how the district's real estate sub-markets may evolve postpandemic. - Engage the organization's leadership, business and civic leaders, the general public, and other Downtown stakeholders in a participatory process to develop Moving Downtown Forward. - In concert with DDA staff and board leadership, develop recommendations to guide the organization's evolution and enhance its value proposition.